SynapseSL/ItemSpawner/README.md

 }
 ```

-A Config you can use if you have installed the [MoreWeapons](https://github.com/SynapseSL/MoreWeapons) plugin
+A Config example you can use if you have installed the [MoreWeapons](https://github.com/SynapseSL/MoreWeapons) plugin
 ```
 [ItemSpawner]
 {